596acres/urbanreviewer/plans/Brooklyn/Brownsville II/index.md

 ---
 layout: plan
-title: "Brownsville II"
+title: Brownsville II
 permalink: index.html
+published: true
 ---

-Brownsville II was adopted in 1984, last revised in 1995, and expires in 2024.
-The plan includes a mix of residential, commercial, public and institutional, public open space, and industrial uses.
+The Brownsville II plan was adopted in 1984, last revised in 1995, and expires in 2024.
+It includes a mix of residential, commercial, public and institutional, public open space, and industrial uses for lots in the plan area.